DataDog/datadog-agent/docs/dev/agent_dev_env.md

 - A pop-up should show-up to propose to "reopen in container" your workspace.
 - The first start, it might propose you to install the golang plugin dependencies/tooling.

+## Windows development environment

+### Code editor

+[Microsoft Visual Studio Code](https://code.visualstudio.com/download) is recommended as it's lightweight and versatile.

+Building on Windows would require multiple 3rd-party softwares to be installed.
+To avoid the complexity, it is recommended to make the code change in VS Code then do the build in Docker image.
+For complete information, see [Build the Agent packages](https://github.com/DataDog/datadog-agent/blob/main/docs/dev/agent_omnibus.md)